Sweet + salty, with a little jalapeno heat and tons of bursting lime flavor. Pineapple Salsa is the fresh and bright salsa you didn’t know you needed!

 That sweet, salty, and acidic burst of flavor is so addicting!

-But honestly, I love to make pineapple salsa on weeknights too.
+But honestly, I love to make Pineapple Salsa on weeknights too.
 This salsa tastes great heaped on top of tacos and burgers.
-Or sprinkled on top of nachos.
+Or spooned into Coconut Rice bowls alongside grilled fish.
 Or piled on top of burrito bowls.
+You get the picture.

 For not that much work, Pineapple Salsa adds a little zip to any weeknight meal!